Welcome to Devon Class 2021-22

 - Key facts such as multiplication tables and addition facts within 10 are learnt to automaticity to avoid cognitive overload in the working memory and enable pupils to focus on new concepts.

-Things to Remember - Summer Term Second Half
+Things to Remember - Autumn Term First Half

 Spellings will be given out on Monday for a spelling test the following Monday.
 Please help your child to practise their spellings at home as this will really help them to become more accurate spellers and enhance their writing.